- Graduating Students:

 Ready to look for a job?

-- If you have qualified for a Federal Work Study award, you can apply for Work Study positions On and Off Campus and can also apply for On Campus positions that do not require Federal Work Study.
+- If you have a Federal Work Study award, you can apply for Work Study positions On and Off-Campus and can also apply for On-Campus positions that do not require Federal Work Study.

-- If you did not qualify for Federal Work Study, you are still eligible to apply for On Campus position through the Institutional Employment Program.
+- If you did not not qualify for Federal Work-Study, you are still eligible to apply for On-Campus positions through the Institutional Student Employment (Non-Work-Study) Program.

-- Student Employment Services also works with local employers to notify students of employment opportunities in the area.
+- Student Employment Services also works with local employers to notify students of Part-Time Off-Campus employment opportunities in the area.

 About these services